bradb345/sei-project2-heros/README.md

 - Gursham Singh - [Github](https://github.com/Gursham2001)

 ## Approach
 - We were given a list of resources that had API's that we could choose from.
 After some time, we decided to use the Superhero-api.
 Our site would be a hub where you can search all the superheros  and learn more about them.

+- My Teamate hosted the project session on his machine and I accessed it through live Share.
+We determined what work needed to be done and chose what we would do freely.

-### layout
+### Layout
-- Firstly, we sketched out a basic wireframe idea of what we wanted the character index page to look like.
+- Firstly, I sketched out a basic wireframe idea of what we wanted the character index page to look like using Figma.

 ![Wireframe](./src/images/ReadMe/Wireframe-1.png)
 Then added another wireframe of what the character show page would roughly look like.
 ![Wireframe](./src/images/ReadMe/Wireframe-2.png)

 ### Getting All Characters and Error Handling
-- For the characters, I made a try catch async function that makes a GET request to the API to get all the Characters. after awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
-If there was no error but the characters state is still null, then that means that isLoading is true. if any of these states and constants are true then a message is conditionally rendered to the page.
+- For the characters, I made a try catch async function that makes a GET request to the API to get all the Characters.
+After awaiting the request, if the request was successful I set the response data to state, if the request failed I set the isError state to true.
+If there was no error but the characters state is still null, then that means that isLoading is true.
+If any of these states and constants are true then a message is conditionally rendered to the page.

 ```js
 const [characters, setCharacters] = React.useState(null)